 The Buddhist practice of spending forty-five minutes in group meditation challenged me to consider why I had never spent more than twenty minutes in quiet reflection as a Christian, much less forty-five minutes silently in God’s presence.
 As I began to explore the contemplative Christian tradition, I encountered Jesuit writer Walter Burghardt’s definition of prayer as “a long, loving look at the real.”
 Perhaps this definition provides one fruitful starting point for Buddhist-Christian dialogue: listening to one another’s first-hand experiences of silently, contemplatively, and compassionately opening oneself to the present moment.

 In recent years, I have been inspired by Paul Knitter’s book Without Buddha I Could Not Be a Christian.
 Knitter weaves his personal story throughout the text to show how Buddhism has profoundly strengthened and illuminated his Christianity.
 His dual practice of both Christianity and Buddhism challenges me to continue to supplement my commitment to the way of Jesus with insights from the Buddhist tradition.

-Welcome to Faith Forward, the group blog of the Patheos Progressive Christian Portal, featuring a diverse collection of voices responding to the Holy in their lives.
-We invite you to join the conversation through a comment, or with your ideas to firstname.lastname@example.org.
+Welcome to Faith Forward, the group blog of the Patheos Progressive Christian Channel, featuring a diverse collection of voices responding to the Holy in their lives.
+We invite you to join the conversation with a comment, or with your ideas to firstname.lastname@example.org.